Xilinx/Vitis_Libraries/vision/docs/src/using-the-vitis-vision-library.rst

 Reference <api-reference.html#ycb1504034263746>`__ using the examples in the examples folder as reference.

-The following table gives the name of the header file, including the folder name, which contains the library function.
+The following table gives the name of the header file and the folder name, which contains the library function.

-.. table:: Table : Vitis Vision Library
+.. table:: Table: Vitis Vision Library

    +-------------------------------------------+-----------------------------------+
    | Function Name                             | File Path in the include folder   |